Sittymin/b_rename/README.md

-# It's just something I use to learn.
+# This confusing mess of code is what I use to learn
-Flow of the software (tag-v0.1)
+Flow of the core (tag-v0.2)
 ![d2_flow](./d2/flow.svg)